Gathering Samphire

 Rock Samphire

-There are plenty of coastal paths that run along the tops of cliff faces, especially in south to mid Wales that contain the plant, but where ever you choose don’t go risking your safety for a quick snack.
-Generally in the UK rock samphire can be found starting in Suffolk and then moving round the country clockwise to about north east Scotland, with a gap spanning the rest where the plant only appear rarely in patch’s.
+There are plenty of coastal paths that run along the tops of cliff faces, especially in south to mid-Wales that contain the plant, but where ever you choose don’t go risking your safety for a quick snack.
+Generally in the UK rock samphire can be found starting in Suffolk and then moving round the country clockwise to about northeast Scotland, with a gap spanning the rest where the plant only appears rarely in patches.

 Marsh Samphire

-This type can be found in saltwater marsh areas and generally grows in huge patch’s.
-The best place to look is estuaries, which is the part of the river that meets the sea and experiences tidal flooding across low laying areas when the tide comes in.
+This type can be found in saltwater marsh areas and generally grows in huge patches.
+The best place to look is estuaries, which is the part of the river that meets the sea and experiences tidal flooding across low-laying areas when the tide comes in.

-The plant can’t live in sand alone but does quite well in a combination of sand and soil mixed, or the smooth looking mud that forms near tidal rivers.
-The general rule for this plant is if you find a little, you find a lot, but the one thing to be careful of is if your walking through tidal mud you could sink and get stuck at any point, so make sure you stick to the firmer looking ground and don’t go to far away from where the mud meets the land.
+The plant can’t live in the sand alone but does quite well in a combination of sand and soil mixed, or the smooth-looking mud that forms near tidal rivers.
+The general rule for this plant is if you find a little, you find a lot, but the one thing to be careful of is if your walking through tidal mud you could sink and get stuck at any point, so make sure you stick to the firmer looking ground and don’t go too far away from where the mud meets the land.

-The only part of the plant you should gather are thin, straight and green stalks that come off the main stem.
-The stem and the roots are edible, but don’t taste very nice and the main stalk can get quite woody when they get to a larger size.
+The only part of the plant you should gather is thin, straight, and green stalks that come off the main stem.
+The stem and the roots are edible but don’t taste very nice and the main stalk can get quite woody when they get to a larger size.

-The plant snaps off very easily or you can just cut right through it with your finger nail, meaning no tools required.
+The plant snaps off very easily or you can just cut right through it with your fingernail, meaning no tools are required.

-The best way to cook samphire is to boil it. simply give it a quick rinse, get some salt water boiling and drop it right in.
-It’ll take about 2 to 3 minutes to cook and should be treated like asparagus, its at its best when its soft all the way through, but isn’t to limp and floppy.
+The best way to cook samphire is to boil it. simply give it a quick rinse, get some salt water boiling, and drop it right in.
+It’ll take about 2 to 3 minutes to cook and should be treated like asparagus, it’s at its best when it’s soft all the way through, but isn’t too limp and floppy.

 After boiling, strain and put in a bowl and mix with some salt and butter and serve “as is”.

-If you want to cook it into a dish then add it right at the end as it always cooks very fast, and if left in to long will go mushy and lose its flavour.
-To fry samphire it only take 3 or 4 minutes, or until its soft all the way through and has just started to go golden brown.
+If you want to cook it into a dish then add it right at the end as it always cooks very fast, and if left in too long will go mushy and lose its flavor.
+To fry samphire it only takes 3 or 4 minutes, or until it’s soft all the way through and has just started to go golden brown.

-The best thing to do is to split a stick halfway down and tie a lashing, such as a root or strip of nettle round the bottom of the split to stop it going any further, then lay the stick down and open the split, laying the bottom end of pieces of samphire along the middle.
-Then close it and tie a strip of lashing round the top to make sure the samphire is gripped tightly and wont drop out during cooking.
+The best thing to do is to split a stick halfway down and tie a lashing, such as a root or strip of nettle around the bottom of the split to stop it from going any further, then lay the stick down and open the split, laying the bottom end of pieces of samphire along the middle.
+Then close it and tie a strip of lashing around the top to make sure the samphire is gripped tightly and won’t drop out during cooking.

-Then simply place the stick next to the fire at the appropriate angle so its not in direct flame and give it about 10 minutes.
-Its ready when its nice and soft all the way through, and serve with whatever else happens to be laying around.
+Then simply place the stick next to the fire at the appropriate angle so it’s not in direct flame and give it about 10 minutes.
+It’s ready when it’s nice and soft all the way through, and served with whatever else happens to be lying around.